Selling your Spanish Property

 Capital GainTax (Impuestos Ganancias Patromoniales)

 In case you aren´t a fiscal resident in Spain (or can´t officially prove this to the notary), the buyer has the legal obligation to deduct 3% of the purchase price as a down payment for the Capital Gain Tax.
-Afterwards you might be obliged to pay an additional amount or -in case of selling with a loss- you might be able to get this amount back from the Tax Office.
+Afterward, you might be obliged to pay an additional amount or -in case of selling with a loss- you might be able to get this amount back from the Tax Office.
 In this last case it necessary to prove that each owner has paid his IRNR income tax for non-fiscal residents over the last 5 years.

 If you are a tax resident in Spain you have to declare the profit you made with the sale in the next year´s IRPF Income Tax Return and we will be happy to look over any possible deductions regarding your personal situation.